KANSAS

 How do I get help paying my water bill in Kansas?

-If you are struggling to pay your water or wastewater bills, please contact your local DCF Service Center to apply in-person.
+If you are struggling to pay your water or wastewater bills, please contact your local DCF Service Center 1 and submit your application.

 Kansas Emergency Rental Assistance (KERA)